P ≠ NP Proof

 can simply convert this program S into a DTM M, translate it into a binary form s, and then construct

-XG-SAT.
-Here, constructing XG-SAT instances, it stands very clear that the
+Here, constructing XG-SAT instances, it stands very clear-cut that the human

 6. Baker-Gill-Solovay Theorem and the Proof